HEELcaT666/card-game/README.md

 # card-game
-A GUI card game for a Computer Science project.
+A CLI card game for a Computer Science project.